luontola/tdd-mooc/data/index.md

 ## When?

-The next time this course will run is 17.1.-31.5.2022 as an unscheduled online course.
-More information coming soon.
+This course will run 17.1.-31.5.2022 as a work-at-your-own-pace online course.
+There will be a Discord channel and weekly study groups.
+See [practicalities](/practicalities) for details.

+Of course you can also use this course material for self-study whenever you want, even if the course is not active.

 ---